-- To learn about basic principles applicable in various structural systems. - To understand the Role and Importance of Structure in Built Environment. - To apply the knowledge gained in an applied project and to make buildings structurallysafe.
+- To learn about basic principles applicable in various structural systems. - To understand the Role and Importance of Structure in Built Environment. - To apply the knowledge gained in an applied project and to make buildings structurally safe.

-- Emphasis shall be laid on learning by doing by making of 3-D models to give the students an idea of different spatial experience. - The predominantly pictorial nature of an Architect's language. - The physical-mechanical essence of the subject matter. - The orientation of all Architectural efforts to Form and Space. - Learn various forms of structure system - Learn various type of temporary structure systems which one is durable and constructed in less time
+COURSE OUTCOMES: Emphasis shall be laid on learning by doing by making of 3-D models to give the students an idea of different spatial experience.

+The student shall be able to learn:

+- The predominantly pictorial nature of an Architect's language. - The physical-mechanical essence of the subject matter. - The orientation of all Architectural efforts to Form and Space.